bluefroguk1/empire-dump/content/Wiki/Winds Of Fortune/Price of experience.md

 One of the councillors spoke, her voice flat.
 "The orcs of the Imperial tribe do not want us.
 They are not of our tribe.
 It is known."
 The chieftain nodded.
 It was known.
 "They require us to submit to their tribal spirit.
-They require us to abandon the [[Forest]].
+They require us to abandon the Forest.
 They require us to embrace the ancestors of the Imperial people."
 An angry rumble now, a susurration of whispers.
 "They will give us a year, and then they will no longer offer us sanctuary from the [[Druj]]."
 He spat as he named the tribe of tyrants, the people of the scorpion.
 Many Of The Warriors outside the circle did the same, as did a few of the elders.